SethEBaldwin/mdscuda/README.md

 # mdscuda
-This is a cuda implementation of Multidimensional Scaling (https://en.wikipedia.org/wiki/Multidimensional_scaling) using the SMACOF algorithm.
+This is a CUDA implementation of Multidimensional Scaling (https://en.wikipedia.org/wiki/Multidimensional_scaling) using the SMACOF algorithm.
 Currently only metric MDS is supported.

 ## Example: